Highlights. Americans spent a record $11.3 billion on Cyber Monday, more than any other 2022 holiday season shopping day.

 Cyber Monday vs. Black Friday Statistics

-Cyber Monday sales revenue overtook Black Friday revenue in 2020, 2021, and 2022.
+Cyber Monday sales revenue has overtaken Black Friday revenue every year since 2019.

 • Cyber Monday sales exceeded Black Friday sales dollars by $2.18 billion or 23.9%.